miguelangelorocha/garden/docs/reference/module-types/helm.md

 [tests](#tests) > artifacts

-Specify artifacts to copy out of the container after the test is complete.
+  Specify artifacts to copy out of the container after the run.
+The artifacts are stored locally under the `.garden/artifacts` directory.

 | Type            | Default | Required |
 | --------------- | ------- | -------- |